Finding Specified Data Values In Exercises 31–38, answer the ques... | Channels for Pearson+

 1

-Step 1: Identify the key parameters of the normal distribution from the problem.
-The mean (μ) is 187.9 seconds, and the standard deviation (σ) is 32.8 seconds.
+Step 1: Understand the problem.
+You are tasked with finding the score that corresponds to the 61st percentile in a normal distribution.
+The mean (μ) is 50.6, and the standard deviation (σ) is 29.0.
+Percentiles represent the cumulative probability in a normal distribution.

-Step 2: Understand the concept of the 17th percentile.
-The 17th percentile represents the value below which 17% of the data falls.
-This corresponds to a cumulative probability of 0.17 in the standard normal distribution.

-Step 3: Convert the cumulative probability (0.17) to a z-score using a standard normal table or statistical software.
-The z-score is a standardized value that represents the number of standard deviations a data point is from the mean.
+Step 2: Convert the percentile (61%) into a z-score using the standard normal distribution table or a statistical tool.
+The z-score is a standardized value that corresponds to the cumulative probability of 0.61 in the standard normal distribution.

-Step 4: Use the z-score formula to find the song length (x) corresponding to the 17th percentile: .
-Substitute the values of μ, σ, and the z-score obtained in Step 3.
+Step 3: Use the z-score formula to find the raw score (X) in the original distribution.
+The formula is: , where μ is the mean, σ is the standard deviation, and z is the z-score.

-Step 5: Solve the equation to find the song length (x) that represents the 17th percentile.
-This will give the desired value in seconds.

 Verified video answer for a similar problem: